Lewis antigen system: Genetics/phenotypes

 The three above-stated common Lewis phenotypes represent the presence or absence of Lewis and Secretor enzymes.

 Le(a+b-) individuals have at least one functional Lewis gene (Le) but are homozygous for nonfunctional Secretor alleles (sese).
 Thus, these individuals synthesize and secrete Le(a) antigen but lack Le(b) and type 1 chain ABH.

 Le(a-b+) individuals inherit both Le and Se alleles, leading to the synthesis of Le(a), Le(b), and type 1 chain ABH.
 Most type 1 chain precursor is converted to Le(b), therefore these individuals appear as if they are Le(a-).

 Le(a+b+) phenotype is transiently observed in infants (Secretor activity increases with age).
 This phenotype is also encountered in 16% of Japanese individuals (who inherit a weak Secretor gene- Se(w)).

 In absence of a functional Lewis gene (lele), neither Le(a) nor Le(b) are synthesized, leading to the Le(a-b-) phenotype.
 This phenotype is more common in persons of African descent.

+Clinical diagnostic

+Clinical testing in patient care for Lewis antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Lewis antigens expression on the red cell membrane.